monsieurbiz/SyliusRichEditorPlugin/README.md

 ### Update your form type

 To make a field use the rich editor, you must use the `RichEditorType` type for it.
-We have an example of implementation in the [test application](/tests/Application/src/Form/Extension/ProductTypeExtension.php).
+We have an example of implementation in the [file for the test application](/dist/src/Form/Extension/ProductTypeExtension.php).

 If your field has some data already, like some previous text before installing this plugin, then we will convert it for you as an HTML Element which contains… HTML.